Every Aspect of My Health Journey One Year Postpartum

 I’ve never been an overnight success at anything.
 And in today’s Ozempic era—where we’ve grown even more impatient with our bodies—it’s easy to feel like slow progress isn’t enough.
 But what I’m especially good at is not giving up when it gets hard.
 Whether it’s my health, my business, or any other area of life, I stay the course.
 This has strengthened my belief that it’s not about getting there the fastest but in the healthiest, most sustainable way possible.

 I don’t want to resort to weighing my food, counting every calorie I put in my mouth, or projecting an unhealthy body image onto my kids (especially my daughter).
 This isn’t about following the Special K Diet, avoiding all fruit, eating less than 1200 calories per day, doing the celery diet, drinking Slimfast for multiple meals per day, rice cakes for meals, and 100 calorie packs.
+I don’t want to follow a 4 week program that drastically limits my calories, helps me lose 10 pounds, only to hurt my hormone health and gain it all back a few months later.

 I can say with confidence that I’ve achieved what I have in this past year without feeling deprived, controlling or obsessive and that I’m still aligned with the three themes I talked about last year:

-- Improving Body Composition: Focusing on muscle, fat, and bone health instead of just weight loss alone.
+1. Improving Body Composition: Focusing on muscle, fat, and bone health instead of just weight loss alone.

-- Thinking About Health Holistically: Supporting blood sugar balance, muscle mass, energy, hormones and inflammation.
+2. Thinking About Health Holistically: Supporting blood sugar balance, muscle mass, energy, hormones and inflammation.

-- Not Tying My Worth to the Scale: Weight is just one piece.
+3. Not Tying My Worth to the Scale: Weight is just one piece.
 I rarely weigh myself and never let it dictate my day.

 Nutrition & Health After Becoming a Mom

 Going into this past year, I didn’t realize how hard it would be to prioritize my health while caring for two babies, running a business, and being a wife.
 In the past, I would wake up early or hit the gym after work.
 Now, evenings are sacred, it’s dinner and bedtime with my kids.
-My husband travels often, so when he’s home, I hit my strength training goals.
-But solo weeks?
-It’s harder.
-We’re also prioritizing no screen time before two, which adds a layer of complexity and makes me uninterested in just sitting them in front of a screen.
+Time is flying and I don’t want to miss these precious days with them.

 My Health Audit

 Often I speak to women who say: I’m doing everything right, nothing is working.
 Instead of allowing yourself to feel discouraged, I would recommend you do an audit to say: what am I doing really well and what needs to be optimized?
-Despite how perfect you are, if you still can’t lose 10 lbs, your blood sugar or inflammation markers are elevated, and you feel extra depleted then there are still opportunities for improvement.
+Despite how perfect you are, if you still can’t lose 10 lbs, your blood sugar or inflammation markers are elevated, and you feel extra depleted then there are very likely still opportunities for improvement.

 Things I’ve Focused On:

-- Letting hunger and fullness cues guide me: 8/10
+• Letting hunger and fullness cues guide me: 8/10

-- Hitting Protein Goals: 9/10
+• Hitting Protein Goals: 9/10

-- Eating Nutrient-Dense Whole Foods: 10/10
+• Eating Nutrient-Dense Whole Foods: 10/10

-- Measuring Healthy Fats: 7/10
+• Measuring Healthy Fats: 7/10

-- Not Eating Out of the Bag: 7/10
+• Not Eating Directly Out of the Bag: 7/10

-- Limiting Alcohol to One Glass Per Week: 10/10
+• Limiting Alcohol to One Glass Per Week: 10/10

-- 10,000 Steps Per Day 9/10 (Averaging 9,000 steps per day for the year)
+• 10,000 Steps Per Day 9/10 (Averaging 9,000 steps per day for the last 6 months)

-- Modeling Very Healthy Habits to My Kids: 10/10
+• Modeling Very Healthy Habits to My Kids: 10/10

-- Enjoying Occasional Treats Like a Chocolate Chip Cookie from The Being Collective when McKinley and I bake together: 10/10
+• Enjoying Occasional Treats Like a Chocolate Chip Cookie from The Being Collective when McKinley and I bake together: 10/10

 How I’m Modifying Moving Forward

-- Getting More Strategic with Exercise
+1. Getting More Strategic with Exercise

-- Becoming More Dialed in With Portions
+2. Becoming More Dialed in With Portions

-- Focusing on Antioxidants, Polyphenols & Fiber
+3. Focusing on Antioxidants, Polyphenols & Fiber Sources at Every Meal

-- Doing Nutrient Deficiency Testing (This will Also Help to Direct My Gut Needs)
+5. Doing Nutrient Deficiency Testing (This will Also Help to Direct My Gut Needs)

-- Testing Body Composition–Bone health often peaks in mid 30s.
+6. Testing Body Composition–Bone health often peaks in mid 30s.
 I want a clear picture of that paired with my muscle and fat composition.

-- Running a Full Panel of Conventional Markers
+7. Running a Full Panel of Conventional Markers

-- Continuing to Embrace Nutrition with Joy and Without Rigidity
+8. Continuing to Embrace Nutrition with Joy and Without Rigidity

-- Optimizing my Heart Rate Variability Levels (Track this on Oura)
+9. Optimizing my Heart Rate Variability Levels (Track this on Oura)

-Work With Us in My Food is Health
+We Would Love to Support You in My Food is Health

 This is a 10-week virtual program that includes:

-- Comprehensive at-home lab tests
+• Comprehensive at-home lab tests

-- A personalized nutrition and supplement plan
+• A personalized nutrition and supplement plan

-- A private community
+• A private community

-- Weekly nutrition coaching
+• Weekly nutrition coaching

-- Educational modules and Q&A calls
+• Educational modules and Q&A calls

 And for our August program, we’re offering a huge bonus: two free 1:1 nutrition appointments with your dietitian (a $1,000 value).
-This is our final My Food is Health round of 2024 and doors close July 11th!
+This is our final My Food is Health round of 2025 and doors close July 11th!